lindseyjohnasterius/peer-component/README.md

 ```

-This will generate a div with a QR code at the beggining. following that link to the same page will connect your two computers to that peer with:
+This will generate a div with a QR code.
+Following that link to the same page will connect your two computers to that peer with:

 ```xml